pj0nafuwa1/Springboard_Training/models/banking/README.md

 - Graceful error handling

 ## How to Run
-1. Make sure you have Python 3 installed.
-2. Run the program:
+1. Run the program:
    ```
    python main.py
    ```
-3. Follow the on-screen menu to interact with the system.
+2. Follow the on-screen menu to interact with the system.

 ## Logging
 - All actions and errors are logged to `logs/banking.log`.